-See also 2.3.2 on page 14.
-The nlambda construct is implemented by binding the local variable 0, corresponding to Javas this for all instance methods [JVMSpec] (§7.6), to the variable specified as the name of the function.
+Due to the current LJSP compiler only supporting static scoping this construct (mmnemonic: named lambda), essentially a specialization of labels was neccesary for self-recursive functions.
+It binds the function itself to a variable in the function body's scope.
+It accomplishes this by binding the local variable 0, corresponding to Javas this in all instance methods [JVMSpec] (§7.6), to the variable specified as <selfname> in the static scope of the function.

 '''

 (nlambda foo (a b) ...)

-⇒
+\Rightarrow

 .method public run([LLispObject;)LLispObject;

-.limit stack 255 ; java requires these be set, set
+.limit stack 255

+; java requires these be set, set
-'''

-'''

 .limit locals 255 ; them to some generic big-enough size

 ;; function prologue deconstructing arguments array

 aload_1 ; the first method argument is gotten in local variable 1

 ldc_w 0

 aaload

 astore 5

 aload_1

 ldc_w 1

 aaload

 astore 6

 ;; end prologue

 ... do stuff (aload) with local variables 0 = foo, 5 = a and 6 = b ...

 areturn

 .end method

 '''

-3.5.2 Lexical Scope and Closures
+2.5.2 Lexical Scope and Closures